alanahr/local_mongodb_vector_search/README.md

 # Local mongodb rag - WORK IN PROGRESS

 This is a test to learn how to use mongodb community edition with search and vector search.
+Goal is using GraphRAG

 ## Sources